Is there a term worse than “weak” for a salesperson? “Sloppy” is pretty bad. And “lazy” is terrible.

 Our competitive SaaS solutions are neck and neck, in terms of our customer lists, our value props, company stability, our respective positions in the Gartner Magic Quadrant, etc.

-Is It Even Fair?
+Isn’t It Even Fair?
 No.

 It sure looks like a level playing field.